equinor/fusion-framework/vue-press/src/modules/bookmark/README.md

 #### createBookmark

-creates a new bookmark with the given arguments, and utilizes teh provided stateCreator to create the bookmark payload.
+Creates a new bookmark with the given arguments, and utilizes teh provided stateCreator to create the bookmark payload.

 ```TS
 createBookmark(args: { name: string; description: string; isShared: boolean }): Promise<void>: